Next: Simple Button Using PyRegister Prev: Simple Button using AddCallback Up: Examples Top: Top

 widgets and realizes the shell, and enters the Xt Event Loop.

-Finally, the script invokes the main()
+Finally, the script invokes the main() function, which executes

 the code and builds the interface.